0v3rride/Azure-RTT/README.md

 ## Habu
 - Enumeration
 ## Get-AzRefreshToken
-- Fetch Azure refresh token via Save-AzContext to use with AzureHound
+- Fetch Azure refresh or access token via Save-AzContext to use with AzureHound
 ## AZDL
-- Mostly automated device login flow using a Python script to fetch refresh token to use with AzureHound
+- Mostly automated device login flow using a Python script to fetch a refresh or access token to use with AzureHound